romanpierson/vertx-web-accesslog/README.md

 ### Define your custom AccessLogElement

 You can easily create your custom implementation of `AccessLogElement` by creating your own element class implementing `AccessLogElement` interface.
-The available `AccessLogElement` types are discovered by ServiceLoeader, so just add to your resources a file like this and inside list your `AccessLogElement` classes
+The available `AccessLogElement` types are discovered by ServiceLoader, so just add to your resources a file like this and inside list your `AccessLogElement` classes

 ```xml
 META-INF